ThomasRettig/thomas-rettig-hugo/content/posts/Word Count.md

 Recently, I’ve asked myself this question: _Is there a better way to calculate essay length than word count?_ Just wonderin’.
 While word count might work fine for a single-page documents, word count becomes less accurate for hundred-page documents, like, um, a PhD thesis.

-## The problem
+## The problem<span>Long vs short</span>

-So, here’s the thing.
+As someone who’s a big fan of languags, here’s the thing.
 In linguistics, [agglutinative languages](https://en.wikipedia.org/wiki/Agglutinative_language) exist.
 In other words:

 <blockquote>(of a language, e.g. Hungarian, Turkish, Korean, and Swahili) tending to express concepts in complex words consisting of many elements, rather than by inflection or by using isolated elements.
 </blockquote>